sertr4linee/launchsaasfast/shrimp-rules.md

 ---

 **Remember: This is an enterprise-grade SaaS starter focused on security and compliance.
-Every modification must maintain the security posture and architectural integrity of the system.**
+Every modification must maintain the security posture and architectural integrity of the system.
+All completed tasks must be immediately reflected in the roadmap documentation to maintain project transparency and progress tracking.**